 TIP: Ottolenghi suggests serving them with bulgur, rice, couscous, or bread along with sauteed spinach or Swiss chard on the side.
 We went with couscous which was perfect for soaking up all that tomato sauce, and frozen spinach…it was a wonderful meal.

 “I made this last night my husband love love loved it.
 He’s French and so has eaten a lot of good food in his life and declared this dish “fin” in taste (delicate and clever) and with spices that you could definitely taste but that aren’t overpowering.
 Another Ottolenghi winner.
 Thanks for posting this!” ~Chris

 - 2 Tbsp olive oil

 - 4 ounces white wine , (I used red because it was what I had)

 - 14 ounces canned chopped tomatoes, (I used crushed) 400g

 - 1 hot red chili finely chopped, I used the seeds for added heat

 - 1 garlic clove, minced

-- a fistful of fresh mint leaves roughly chopped
+- 1/4 cup (a handful) fresh mint leaves, roughly chopped

 - 3 slices white bread, crusts removed